-North Little Rock Arkansas LSAT Prep Courses
+North Little Rock Arkansas LSAT Course offerings

 Full Length LSAT Course

-- Eighty hours of live, in-class instruction
+- Eighty classroom hours of instruction

 - Instructors who have scored in the 98th percentile or higher on an officially administered Law School Admission Test

-- The complete set of TestMasters coursebooks delivered free via courier, including materials that contain over 6500 real LSAT questions
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all previously released LSAT questions (over 7,500 total)

 Online LSAT Course

-- The complete set of TestMasters coursebooks delivered free via courier, including access to all LSAT questions released by the LSAC (over 6500 questions)
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 7,500 questions)

 Weekend LSAT Course

-- Sixteen hours of in-class instruction.
+- Sixteen hours of live, in-class instruction.

 - Access to the best LSAT preparation methods and techniques in the world